Toloka/docs/en/guide/concepts/usecases.md

 If you didn't find a suitable example, use general [instructions](main-steps.md) for launching and setting up projects.

-You can [contact us or our partners](get-help.md) if you need help with your project overall or with individual steps like [editing tasks](../../glossary.md#task-markup).
+You can contact [support](../troubleshooting/support.md) if you need help with your project overall or with individual steps like [editing tasks](../../glossary.md#task-markup).

 Learn more about how to [set up pricing](dynamic-pricing.md#section_wb1_lhl_vlb).